hozier/play/README.md

 | ----------- | --------------------------------------------------------- |
 | PROD        | `http://app-pl-loadb-ux4nwivdg4ox-2085270498.us-east-2.elb.amazonaws.com` |

-To ensure you have the latest Load Balancer endpoint, simply re-trigger the GitHub Actions workflow Deploy to AWS.
-The updated endpoint will be queried and displayed under the Deploy job in the Query Load Balancer DNS Name step.
+To ensure you have the latest Load Balancer endpoint, simply re-trigger the GitHub Actions workflow `Deploy to AWS`.
+The updated endpoint will be queried and displayed under the `Deploy` job in the `Query Load Balancer DNS Name` step.

 **API Endpoints:**